varunLokare/amFOSS-tasks/Task-02/Logbook/level-3/README.md

 ### Objective :

-We need to find an hidden branch `little_garden` , get into that branch using `git checkout` and then and then locate a file amongst plenty of decory files.
+We need to find an hidden branch `little_garden` , get into that branch using `git checkout` and then and then locate a file amongst plenty of decoy files.
 Find the file location, and then read it toe pass this level.

 ## My approach :